Last updated: Jan-22-2023

 - If you invite teammates to your collection, this description can give details on the intended purpose of the collection and provide contribution guidelines for other collection users.

-- If you publish a collection or your collection is included in one of your media portals, this description is displayed for external viewers immediately above the assets of that collection.
+- If you publish a collection or your collection is included in one of your product environment's media portals, this description is displayed for external viewers immediately above the assets of that collection.

 You add or update collection descriptions by clicking the Edit link in the Preview pane Description entry.